Badge manager

 |

-Once a badge is published in CMH, it’s immediately available in Commerce API responses.
+Once a badge is published in the CMH and the placement ID is configured on your storefront, badges are immediately available in Commerce API responses.
 Your development team uses Coveo Headless controllers or Atomic components to render badges on the storefront.